What is fetal monitoring?

 of the fetal heart rate.
 This can only be done if your bag of waters (amniotic sac)

-about the baby’s heartbeat to a computer.
+baby’s heartbeat to a computer.

 What happens after fetal monitoring?